NilsBade/PythonChamberApp/docs/Probe Antenna Effects/ProbeAntennaEffects.md

 ![XZ_Powerdens_CloseUp](/docs/Probe%20Antenna%20Effects/Figures/EffectOfReflectionsAndInterference/XZ-plane_heatmaps_Comparison-Closeup.png)

-Simulating the whole setup for each point separately to compare the results to real measurements is not feasible - at least with the integration-solver - since one simulation already takes 5h (2 sym planes), 10h (1 sym plane) or 20h (no sym) dependent if there are symmetries left or not.
+Simulating the whole setup for each point separately (like done for the simulated measurement files 1004-1010) to compare the real measurements results to is not feasible anymore - at least with the integration-solver - since one simulation already takes 5h (2 sym planes), 10h (1 sym plane) or 20h (no sym) dependent if there are symmetries left or not.
+Without the chamber objects one iteration took about 2-3 minutes.
-Thus only a qualitative comparison can be done by comparing the general behaviour of the powerdensity distribution in the chamber to the one of the horn alone.
+Thus only a qualitative comparison can be done by comparing the general behaviour of the powerdensity distribution in the chamber to the one of the horn alone for some probehead positions.
 Those plots can be seen above as heatmaps.

-Still it is possible to compare the ideal power distribution (Horn alone in simulation) to some probehead positions in simulation and to the real measurements along X- and Y-axis.
+For a better insight one can compare the ideal power distribution (Horn alone in simulation) to some probehead positions in simulation
-Care must be taken when comparing the amplitude values far away from the probehead position in simulation to the values from the real measurement along the whole axis.
+(calculating the interference pattern at theoretical probe-antenna-height) and to the real measurements along X- and Y-axis in a 2D-plot.

-It appears that dependent on the head-position in the simulation, the resulting interference pattern along the whole X-/Y-axis is strongly varying amplitude-wise.
+It appears that, dependent on the head-position in the simulation, the resulting interference pattern along the whole X-/Y-axis is strongly varying amplitude-wise.
+Thus care must be taken when comparing the amplitude values far away from a simulation's probehead position to the values from the real measurement.
+Even though they might seem to be very similar in some places, the real and the simulated surroundings (head and x-gantry position) might be totally different and similarities are more
-Thus care must be taken when comparing the amplitude values far away from a simulation's probehead position to the values from the real measurement along a whole axis.
-Even though they might seem to be very similar in some places, the real and the simulated surroundings (head and x-gantry position) might be totally different and similarities are more "lucky" than being any proof of correctness.
+"lucky" than being any proof of correctness.

-The interference pattern is very dynamic and changes with every point that is probed, since the main distributors for reflections - the probehead, X-gantry and ceiling - change there relative position to the horn inbetween each coordinate.
+To sum it up, the interference pattern inside the chamber setup is very dynamic and changes with every point that is probed, since the main distributors for reflections - the probehead, X-gantry and ceiling - change there relative position to the horn inbetween each coordinate.
 Consequently, the interference pattern can not be simulated for the probehead in one position and compared along the whole X or Y axis.
+Still, since one simulation takes several hours, below are some plots given that do the comparison along the whole axis - ideal distribution to simulated interference pattern and real measurement results.

 > Plots that show the difference between ideal power-density distribution, simulated power-distribution pattern with reflections
 > and real measurement results along X- and Y-axis